argoproj-labs/argocd-operator/docs/install/manual.md

 The following section outlines the steps necessary to deploy the ArgoCD Operator manually using standard Kubernetes manifests.
 Note that these steps generates the manifests using kustomize.

+!!! info
+    Make sure you download the source code from release section: https://github.com/argoproj-labs/argocd-operator/releases.
+Compiling from the source code cloned off main repo may not provide the most stable result.

 ### Namespace

 By default, the operator is installed into the `argocd-operator-system` namespace.
 To modify this, update the